-- (a) Bid (or Proposal) Modification; and - (b) Solicitation Number (or Other Identification as specified in the Solicitation Document). - (6) Receipt and Recording of Offers; Confidentiality of Offers
+(b) Solicitation Number (or Other Identification as specified in the Solicitation Document).

 The Port shall electronically or mechanically time-stamp or hand-mark each Offer and any modification upon receipt.
 The Port shall not open the Offer or modification upon receipt, but shall maintain it as confidential and secure until Opening.
 If the Port inadvertently opens an